katliang/group-split/README.md

 # GroupSplit

 GroupSplit allows users to easily split group expenses.

-The deployed project can be found here: https://tranquil-castle-84286.herokuapp.com/

-GroupSplit is responsive to mobile and desktop size screens.
+This app is responsive to mobile and desktop size screens.

 ## Contents
 * [Technologies](#technologies)